 Senior Lecturer/Technical Director for Gamer Camp and Interactive Entertainment

-Zafar Qamar is a Senior Lecturer and the Technical Director at Birmingham City University’s NTI Birmingham, working as part of the Gamer Camp team teaching the MA/MSc in Video Games Development and BSc in Interactive Entertainment (Games Development).
+Zafar Qamar is a Senior Lecturer and the Technical Director at Birmingham City University’s School of Games, Film and Animation, working as part of the Gamer Camp team teaching the MA/MSc in Video Games Development and BSc in Interactive Entertainment (Games Development).

 Graduating from University of Birmingham in the 90’s, Zafar went on to have a successful career in video games for more than 20 years working for companies including; Psygnosis, Codemasters, FreeStyleGames.
 Zafar has worked on several titles; Hostile Waters, Cold Winter, F1 2010, 50 Cent Blood on the Sand, Blur Overdrive.
-He recently joined the NTI team in December 2014 and oversees the development of game programmers on Gamer Camp and Interactive Entertainment.
+He joined the School of Games, Film and Animation team in December 2014 and oversees the development of game programmers on Gamer Camp and Interactive Entertainment.
 Currently, he is lecturing on two levels, for Postgraduates and Undergraduates and helps students focus on the skills needed to become first-class programmers.

 "Anyone can play games, or download Apps on their smartphones and tablets and play on them or use them.
 This is analogous to reading.
 But how do you write?
 As technology exponentially develops, the gap between people being able to read and those being able to write is widening.